GrinlexGH/skylabs/README.md

 ### ⚠️ If you already cloned (without recursive)

-If the folder is already on your disk but the `dependencies` or `submodules` folders are empty, run this command in the project root:
+If the folder is already on your disk but submodule folders are empty, run this command in the project root:

 ```bash
 git submodule update --init --recursive